 Step Three: Grievance Mediation.
 If the grievance is not resolved at the Step Two, the Union may file a request for mediation with the Public Employment Relations Commission (PERC) in accordance with WAC 391-55-020, with a copy to the Labor Relations Office within thirty (30) days of receipt of the Step Two decision.
 In addition to all other filing requirements, the request must include a copy of the grievance and all previous responses.
-If the Union may skip Step Three Mediation by providing the Employer written notification within thirty (30) days of the Step Two decision.
 The Employer will inform the Union, in writing, and PERC within thirty (30) days of receipt of Mediation request if they are not in agreement.
 If those services are unavailable on a timely basis, the parties may request a list of grievance mediators from the Federal Mediation and Conciliation Service (FMCS) or other agreed upon mediation provider.
 The cost of the mediation shall be borne equally by both parties.

-8 Step Four: Arbitration.
-If a satisfactory settlement is not reached at the prior step, or the 9 step was skipped, either of the signatory parties to this Agreement may submit the 10 grievance to binding arbitration.
-Such submittal must be made within thirty (30) calendar 11 days following the written notice that the employer does not agree to Step Three (3) 12 Mediation or the conclusion of the prior step.
+Step Four: Arbitration.
+If a satisfactory settlement is not reached at the prior step, or the step was skipped, either of the signatory parties to this Agreement may submit the grievance to binding arbitration.
+Such submittal must be made within thirty (30) calendar days following the written notice that the employer does not agree to Step Three (3) Mediation or the conclusion of the prior step.

-14 Panel of Arbitrators:
+Panel of Arbitrators:

-- A. Within sixty (60) calendar days of the execution of the Agreement, the parties, SEIU 925, WFSE 14881495 and 3488, and the Employer, agree to meet to establish a permanent panel of six (6) arbitrators.
+- A. Within sixty (60) calendar days of the execution of the Agreement, the parties, SEIU 925, WFSE 1488, and the Employer, agree to meet to establish a permanent panel of six (6) arbitrators.
 If the parties do not meet or if there is no agreement on the panel, the current panel will remain. - B. These arbitrators shall be assigned cases by the parties on a rotating basis.
 If the arbitrator is not available to hear the case within sixty (60) calendar days of being contacted to request available arbitration dates either party may elect to go to the next arbitrator in the rotation.
 If no arbitrator can hear the case within sixty (60) calendar days of being contacted, the case will be assigned to the arbitrator who can hear the case on the earliest date. - C. The appointment to the panel will be for the life of the Agreement.
 If an arbitrator decides to remove their name from the panel the parties will meet to decide whether to substitute an additional name(s).